jaadddeee/301-automate/README.md

 ```

 What happens:
-- It crawls the new site the same way (sitemap first, crawl fallback).
+- It crawls the new site the same way (sitemap first, crawl fallback,
+  canonical-URL resolution, same broken-title fallback described above).
 - For every new-site page, it compares the page title against Column A:
   - **Exact title match** → fills that row's Column C with the new page's
     slug.